larkintuckerllc/thr0w-client/README.md

 This library is dependent on the *socket.io.js* library provided by the Thr0w Server implementation.

-To install a module, simply add the module's CSS library to the HTML *head*, e.g.:
+To install, simply add the CSS library to the HTML *head*, e.g.:

 ```
 <link rel="stylesheet" type="text/css" href="ROOT/dist/thr0w-base.css">
 ```

-and the module's JavaScript library to the HTML *body* after the *socket.io.js* entry, e.g.,
+and the JavaScript library to the HTML *body* after the *socket.io.js* entry, e.g.,

 ```